adambard/learnxinyminutes-docs/logtalk.html.markdown

 :- end_object.
 ```

-In fact, all entity relations can be qualified as public (the default), protected, or private.
+In fact, all entity relations (in an entity opening directive) can be qualified as public (the default), protected, or private.

 # Prototypes

 An object without an _instantiation_ or _specialization_ relation with another object plays the role of a prototype.
 A prototype can _extend_ another object, its parent prototype.

 ```
 % clyde, our prototypical elephant